metreeca/metreeca-core/docs/latest/tutorials/linked-data-interaction.md

 | [/products/](https://demo.metreeca.com/products/) | Product faceted catalog      |
 | [/products/*](https://demo.metreeca.com/products/S18_3140) | Product sheets               |

-Usually, even a simple application like this would require extensive back-end development activities in order to connect to the database and perform coordinated custom queries supporting data retrieval, faceted search, facet population, sorting, pagination and so on.
+Even a simple application like this would usually require extensive back-end development activities in order to connect to the database and perform coordinated custom queries supporting data retrieval, faceted search, facet population, sorting, pagination and so on.
 User authorization, validation of updates and enforcing of consistency rules would as well require lenghty and error-prone custom back-end development.

 Metreeca/Link automates the whole process with a model-driven API engine that compiles high‑level declarative linked data models into read/write REST APIs immediately available for front-end app development, supporting all of the above-mentioned features without custom back-end coding.

-You may learn how to publish your own model-driven linked data APIs following through the [linked data modelling tutorial](../linked-data-publishing.md).
+You may learn how to publish your own model-driven linked data APIs walking through the [linked data publishing tutorial](linked-data-publishing.md).

 # Read Operations

 Linked data REST APIs published by Metreeca/Link API engine support controlled read access to  RDF contents managed by the underlying graph storage layer.

-User authorization and user-specific content generation are performed according to [role-based](../references/spec-language.md#parameters) rules integrated in the linked data model driving the API publishing process.
+User authorization and user-specific content generation are performed according to [role‑based](../references/spec-language.md#parameters) rules integrated in the linked data model driving the API publishing process.

 ## RDF Resources